scy6500/nerf-workspace/README.md

 * Visual Studio Code : http://server-address:8010/
 * Terminal - ttyd : http://server-address:8020/

+* You can download this image from [Docker Hub](https://hub.docker.com/repository/docker/byeongal/ainize-workspace-ml-workspace).

 ### How to use this image in Ainize Workspace
 1. Click the "Create your workspace" button on the [Ainize Workspace page](https://ainize.ai/workspace).
 2. As the Container option, select "Import from github".